 - Work with a title company to protect yourself from any other liens that might be on the property.
 Many title companies have for sale by owner (FSBO) teams that can help you a lot when you’re not using a real estate agent.

 Buying a home from a friend or relative can seem like a great way to simplify moving into a new home – and it can be.
 But it’s important to understand how the process works and the potential risks involved.
-Our Home Loan Experts are ready to help you through the home buying process.
-If you have questions or comments about any of this, let us know in the comments!

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.